When it comes to getting in shape, tracking your body fat percentage can often be more insightful than focusing solely on the number on the scale.

 What Is Body Fat Percentage?

-Body fat percentage measures how much of your whole body mass comprises fat versus lean tissue.
+Body fat percentage tells you how much of your weight is fat versus everything else.
 The metric has nothing to do with your muscle mass, so two people with similar body fat percentages can look completely different.

 In other words, it’s the amount of fat in your entire body compared to everything else, such as your: